petesramek/microservices-vs-virtual-actors/docs/17-known-limitations.md

 - secrets management
 - monitoring and alerting

-The release/deployment documentation describes these concerns conceptually.
+The release and deployment documentation describes these concerns conceptually.
 The sample does not implement all of them.

 ## No universal architecture winner